nawarian/dumm/README.md

 # Running the project

-Make sure you've placed `DOOM1.wad` and `raylib.so` in the root path.
+Make sure you've placed `DOOM1.wad` in the root path.

 ```
 $ ./doom